 Unlocking the secrets of our seaweeds to track change on British seashores.

-Seaweeds support commercial fisheries, are used in foods, cosmetics and medicines, and protect our coasts by reducing wave action and storm damage.
-Because of this economic impact, it’s important for us to monitor them so we can understand and sustainably manage these vital resources.
+Seaweeds form the forests of the sea – providing shelter and food for thousands of marine animals.
+Seaweeds are also important for people, they provide a habitat for fish we catch, are used in food, cosmetics, and medicines, and protect our coasts by reducing wave and storm damage.
+This economic as well as environmental value means it is important for us to monitor seaweeds so we can understand and sustainably manage them.

 The British Isles is globally important for seaweed diversity, being home to more than 650 species.
 Unfortunately, seaweeds are not as popular as flowers, butterflies, or birds, so fewer people make and submit observations of them.
 Whether you live near the coast or are just visiting consider taking part in the Big Seaweed Search.

 Meet seaweed researcher Juliet Brodie and Big Seaweed Search participant Jazz in this short video and learn more about why seaweeds are important and how you can take part (3:46 mins).

 You can take part in the Big Seaweed Search at any seashore in the UK at any time of the year.
 For details of the survey, and to download or order a survey guide visit how to take part.
 Organising a Big Seaweed Survey as a group activity?
 Download our Guide for Group Leaders PDF (4.93MB).